testground/testground/docs/EVOLVING_APIs.md

 ### Reflection

-Reflection in go is great, but insufficient by itselef in the advent of type creation and removal.
+Reflection in Go is great, but insufficient by itself in the advent of type creation and removal.
 Go cannot load types dynamically (like Java can via the ClassLoader), so in order to use reflection, one actually has to refer to the type explicitly, which may disappear/change down the line.